d1vyan5hu/Constructive-Counter/TrafficClicker3_11_25/README.md

-# TrafficClicker
+# CRClicker

 An Electron application for video traffic counting and data collection.
-TrafficClicker allows users to efficiently count and categorize traffic events from video footage with customizable data collection workflows.
+CRClicker allows users to efficiently count and categorize traffic events from video footage with customizable data collection workflows.

 ## Features